 Day 2 – The nostalgic Swanage Railway to battle-worn Corfe Castle

-Dorset's eastern end of the Jurassic Coast.
+Harry Rocks at the eastern end of the Jurassic Coast.

-shops and delicious food.
-On arrival, you have time to grab some
+beach, independent shops and delicious food.
+On arrival, there's

-through waving green fields and charming village..
+countryside, passing waving fields and charming villages.

-English Civil War.
-The keep of this fortress castle was built in
+of this fortress castle was built in the early 12th century for

-the early 12th century for William the Conqueror's son, King Henry
+William the Conqueror's son, King Henry I. After admiring this

 Trains are steam-hauled where possible, however due to